VictoriaMetrics/VictoriaMetrics/docs/MetricsQL.md

 This functionality can be tried at [an editable Grafana dashboard](http://play-grafana.victoriametrics.com:3000/d/4ome8yJmz/node-exporter-on-victoriametrics-demo).

 - [`WITH` templates](https://play.victoriametrics.com/promql/expand-with-exprs).
 This feature simplifies writing and managing complex queries.
 Go to [`WITH` templates playground](https://victoriametrics.com/promql/expand-with-exprs) and try it.
+- Range duration in functions such as [rate](https://prometheus.io/docs/prometheus/latest/querying/functions/#rate()) may be omitted.
+VictoriaMetrics automatically selects range duration depending on the current step used for building the graph.
+For instance, the following query is valid in VictoriaMetrics: `rate(node_network_receive_bytes_total)`.
 - All the aggregate functions support optional `limit N` suffix in order to limit the number of output series.
 For example, `sum(x) by (y) limit 10` limits the number of output time series after the aggregation to 10.
 All the other time series are dropped.
 - Metric names and metric labels may contain escaped chars.
 For instance, `foo\-bar{baz\=aa="b"}` is valid expression.
 It returns time series with name `foo-bar` containing label `baz=aa` with value `b`.
 Additionally, `\xXX` escape sequence is supported, where `XX` is hexadecimal representation of escaped char.